 2. Authority to Purchase

-Does the have the authority to purchase in terms of being able to make the final decision to move forward?
+Does the sales prospect have the authority to purchase in terms of being able to make the final decision to move forward?
 If you are not dealing with the ultimate decision maker, or if the ultimate decision maker is not in the loop and aware of the discussions, you may want to be concerned with how qualified the sales prospect is.

 3. Ability to Purchase